-- 3. The Simio framework is domain neutral, and allows objects to be built that support many different application areas.
-The process modeling features in Simio make it possible to create new objects with complex behavior. - 4.
+- 2. Simio supports 3D animation as a natural part of the modeling process.
+Simio provides a direct interface to Google Warehouse to make it easy to incorporate realistic 3D symbols into your model. - 3.
+The Simio framework is domain neutral, and allows objects to be built that support many different application areas.
+The process modeling features in Simio make it possible to create new objects with complex behavior without programming (no C#, Java or custom language use is required). - 4.
 The Simio framework supports multiple modeling paradigms.
-The framework supports the modeling of both discrete and continuous systems, and supports an event, process, object, and agent modeling view. - 5.
-The Simio framework provides specialized features to directly support applications in emulation and finite capacity scheduling that fully leverage the general modeling capabilities of Simio.
+The framework supports the modeling of both discrete and continuous systems, and supports an event, process, object, systems dynamics, and agent modeling views. - 5.
+The Simio framework provides specialized features to directly support applications in emulation and finite capacity scheduling that fully leverage the general modeling capabilities of Simio. - 6.
+Risk-based Planning and Scheduling (RPS) extends traditional APS to fully account for the variation that is present in nearly any production system, and provides the necessary information to the scheduler to allow the upfront mitigation of risk and uncertainty.